 Reset travel modes

-To reset the travel modes back to the defaults, click Reset or delete the last travel mode.
+To reset the travel modes back to the defaults, click Reset to defaults or delete the last travel mode.
 This deletes all the travel modes defined for your organization and lists the default travel modes.
 You are now ready to reconfigure travel modes.

 Travel mode language